-Merlin Entertainments recognises its moral and legal responsibility with regard to Modern Slavery and Human Trafficking and will always endeavour to ensure that no such activities arise in the operation of its business.
+Merlin Entertainments plc (“Merlin” or “the Company”) recognises its moral and legal responsibility with regard to modern slavery and human trafficking and will always endeavour to ensure that no such activities arise in the operation of its business.
 We expect all areas of our business and all suppliers and contractors to comply with internationally recognised codes of practice on human rights, employment practices and working conditions.
 We undertake a thorough assessment of each supplier against the principles of the SA8000 international standard of social compliance.
 For certain procurement areas, we also assess suppliers against standards set out in the International Labour Organisation Convention, the United Nation Convention on the Rights of a Child, and the Universal Declaration of Human Rights.

 Merlin Entertainments plc is a global leader in location based, family entertainment.
-As Europe's Number 1 and the world's second-largest visitor attraction operator, Merlin now operates over 120 attractions, 18 hotels and six holiday villages in 25 countries and across four continents.
-The company aims to deliver memorable experiences to more than 65 million visitors worldwide, through global and local brands, and employs c.29,000 employees (peak season).
+As Europe's Number 1 and the world's second-largest visitor attraction operator, Merlin now operates over 130 attractions, 20 hotels and six holiday villages in 25 countries and across four continents.
+The company aims to deliver memorable experiences to 67 million visitors worldwide, through global and local brands, and employs c.28,000 employees (peak season).

 The business is split into three main operating groups; Midway Attractions, LEGOLAND Parks and Resort Theme Parks.
 In addition the New Openings division takes responsibility for all new attractions and the integration of acquisitions.
 The three operating groups along with New Openings are supported by a central corporate team and Merlin Magic Making, our unique internal creative and production resource.

 Procurement policies and strategy are centrally-led and locally implemented, with commitments to suppliers made by each attraction and operating company under the delegated authority principle.